Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-That companies do sell the not perfect fruit/veges.
-Local Patai Kai stalls
+That we have a lot of food waste and that a lot of foods can be saved or reused in other ways.
+Even scraps

 Has this kit prompted any new food related initiatives within your school?
-Yes and we are now starting garden to table.
+We've started to look into helping charities with people that need food

 Helpful Report

-What are three words that describe the activities in this kit? thought-provoking, engaging, empathy
+What are three words that describe the activities in this kit? interesting, fun, messy!

 How effective was the resource in fostering critical thinking about food waste issues?